Practice overview

 Housing (social & privately rented)

-In terms of possession work, she has been involved in hearings concerning the validity of s8 and s21 notices, trespassers claims, equality act claims, and notices to quit.
-She also has experience in cases involving breaches of environmental legislation, and was recently sole counsel in a commercial lease dispute.
+Charlotte has experience of mortgage possession proceedings, drafting defences in Property matters, and attending L&T trials as well as enforcement hearings.
+She also has experience in cases involving breaches of environmental legislation and was recently sole counsel in a commercial lease dispute.

 - Insurance funded disputes